annakins/Katana/README.md

 #### Recruitment
 Ready to meet Katana?
 She's at the Winking Skeever, seeking adventure.
 #### Quest
-In the Do you enjoy collecting bounties?
-Great. which begins when she trusts you more.
+Do you enjoy collecting bounties?
+Great.
+Her main quest involves such activities, which begins when she trusts you more.
 <details>
   <summary>
 When does it actually start (click for a hint)?